 Individuals and families have immigrated to this country for many years and for many reasons.
 The United States was founded long after it first became a destination for those seeking rich opportunities or freedom from oppression.
 Following is an alphabetical list of just a few of the noteworthy immigrants who have left their homelands to make the U.S. their home.
 It is our intent to continue adding to this page.

-Secretary of State under President Clinton.
-Fled the Nazis with her family during WWII; first to the U.K., then to the U.S. in 1948.
-Did not learn of her Jewish roots, nor that her grandparents died in German concentration camps, until she was in office in the 1990s.
+Formerly Secretary of State under President Clinton, Madeline Albright was born Marie Jana Korbel.
+She fled the Nazis with her family during WWII; first to the U.K., then to the U.S. in 1948.
+She did not learn of her Jewish roots, nor that her grandparents died in German concentration camps, until she was in office in the 1990s.

 Born in Lima, Peru, Isabel moved around the world due to her stepfather’s career as a diplomat.
 She lived in Chile, Bolivia, Europe, and the Middle East, but Chile was her homeland.
 That is, until the military coup on Sep 11, 1973 overthrew and killed her uncle, when she fled with her husband and children to Argentina.
 Now a U.S. citizen, and one of the most popular novelists of our time, her books are translated into 27 languages.
 In 1981, she learned her 99-year-old grandfather was dying and began writing him a letter.
 That letter became The House of Spirits, made into a film in 1993 by Danish director Bille August.
 Some of her other books are Of Love and Shadows 1984, Afrodite 1997, Daughter of Fortune 1999, and My Invented Country 2003.

-Race car driver.
-As a child, saw the Italian Grand Prix at Monza.
-Left war-torn Italy in 1955 with his family to Pennsylvania.
-Began racing with his twin brother, Aldo, who later quit after serious injury.
-Mario went on to win NASCAR's Daytona 500 in 1967.
+The race car driver saw the Italian Grand Prix at Monza as a small child.
+He left war-torn Italy in 1955 with his family and came to Pennsylvania.
+Andretti began racing with his twin brother, Aldo, who later quit after serious injury.
+Mario went on to win NASCAR’s Daytona 500 in 1967.

 Son of a composer and student of music, Balanchine graduated with honors from the St. Petersburg Imperial Theater School’s ballet section.
 He came to the U.S. at age 29.
 After several different attempts, the New York City Ballet was begun in 1948.
 Balanchine remained choreographer and ballet master of the company until the time of his death in 1983.